 - a.
-Composition of the Board itself including appointment and removal of Directors; - Oversight of the Company including its control and accountability systems; - Appointing and removing the Managing Director: - d.
-Ratifying the appointment and, where appropriate, the removal of senior management including the Chief Financial Officer, Chief Operating Officer and the Company Secretary; - Reviewing and overseeing systems of risk management and internal compliance an control, codes of ethics and conduct, and legal and regulatory compliance; - f.
-Monitoring senior management's performance and implementation of strategy; - g.
+Composition of the Board, including appointment and removal of Directors; - Oversight of the Company's operation, including its control and accountability systems; - Appointing and removing the Managing Director; - Ratifying the appointment and, where appropriate, the removal of senior management including the Chief Financial Officer, Chief Operating Officer and the Company Secretary; - Reviewing and overseeing systems of risk management and internal compliance and control, codes of ethics and conduct, and legal and regulatory compliance; - Monitoring senior management's performance and implementation of strategy; - g.
 Approving and monitoring financial and other reporting; - h.
-The overall corporate governance of the Company including the strategic direction, establishing goals for management and monitoring the achievement of these goals; and - The oversight of Board's Committees ("Committees").
+The overall corporate governance of the Company including the strategic direction, establishing goals for management and monitoring the achievement of these goals; - i.
+The oversight of Board's Committees ("Committees").

-A performance assessment for senior executives will take place in the 2012 financial year.
+A performance assessment for the Board was completed in the 2012 financial year.